ZirconTech continues expansion in North America while taking a leading role in Blockchain Initiatives in Latin America

 In Chile, ZirconTech is developing partnerships with a variety of aiming to address local needs and bring innovative solutions to the banking, financial services, insurance, logistics, legal services and telecommunications sectors.

-Our CTO was also recently covered by, Decentralizados (www.dct2.cl), a Chilean digital media covering blockchain initiatives.
-The Decentralizados team discussed our CTO’s work with and understanding of blockchain technology,, The Internet of Things, and Smart City Technology in detail with ZirconTech (https://www.dct2.cl/2019/06/27/bloque-62-internet-de-las-cosas-blockchain/).
+Our CTO was also recently covered by Decentralizados , a Chilean digital media covering blockchain initiatives.
+The Decentralizados team discussed our CTO’s work with an understanding of blockchain technology, the Internet of Things, and Smart City Technology in detail with ZirconTech.

 ZirconTech additionally conducted blockchain awareness sessions at local banks to demonstrate how this innovative technology can be applied in the financial sector.
 One key area of focus the team address was blockchain applications that can be used by financial institutions to enhance the KYC (Know Your Customer) process.